dlorch/reverse-linked-list/README.md

 Matching Parenthesis Problem
 ============================

 Match parenthesis.
-Uses a [stack] data structure, implemented using a doubly-linked list.
+Uses a [stack], implemented using a doubly-linked list.

 ```
 $ ./parenthesis